This Wealthify review for 2022 will outline the company’s key pros and cons while comparing it to similar providers in the fintech industry.

 Despite its lower fees, Wealthify data shows some positive performance and encouraging results for investors.
 While not as forthcoming with their investment returns as other companies, prevailing data shows that the company appear to be recording strong returns.
 Enjoying stellar results from the post-pandemic bull market, Wealthify reported a five-year performance of 47%.

-While past returns are no predictor of future results, the company’s historical track record is clearly impressive and ranks up there with the likes of Nutmeg and Moneybox.
+While past returns are no predictor of future results, the company’s historical track record is impressive and ranks up there with Nutmeg and Moneybox.

 With an array of support channels available, Wealthify is well equipped to deal with an array of issues using both written and verbal communication.